tarcizio-barbosa/rlxr/README.md

 ## Overview

-This project is about webapp about relax and meditation methods.
+This project is a webapp about relax and meditation methods.
 Is a conceptual product to practice my skills ins ReactJS with Vite and CSS with Sass.

 The UI war inspired [in this project](https://dribbble.com/shots/13774549-Recharge-Quickly) on Dribbble.